floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_kerberos.md

 The options `jwt.signing.jwks.keys` and `jwt.required_audience` must be adapted to the corresponding settings in `sg_sessions.yml` on the main cluster.
 If several clusters are using the same monitoring cluster, you can create several entries, one for each cluster.

 The option `external_session.hosts` requires the URL of at least one node of the main cluster.
-You can also specifiy more than one node for load-balancing.
+You can also specify more than one node for load-balancing.

 The option `external_session.tls.trusted_cas` can be used if TLS connections to the main cluster need to use a special PKI.
 You can directly specify the CA certificate as PEM file here.